stevencombs/retrocombs.github.io/_posts/2020/2020-01-20-arduino-on-chromeos.md

 I was dubious about hardware connectivity; however, with the IDE installed I could at least do some development on my [Pixel Slate](https://amzn.to/37eKmIG).
 Much to my surprise, and after much trial and error, I was able to install the Arduino IDE and upload code to an [Elegoo MEGA 2560](https://www.stevencombs.com/arduino/2020/01/11/elegoo-mega-starter-kit.html)!
 I was so excited, I just had to share my process.

+> **NOTE 1:** This post was updated on 2020-05-16 with refinements and updates from my readers.
+Many thanks to those who are making this post even more valuable!
+Join us by leaving your comments below.

-> **NOTE 1:** These steps were tested on both a Pixelbook and Pixel Slate using Chrome OS version 80 on the beta channel.
-I am unsure if this will work on previous versions.
+> **NOTE 2:** These steps were tested on both a Pixelbook and Pixel Slate using Chrome OS version 80 on the beta channel.

-> **NOTE 2:** I used the Linux guide available at <https://www.arduino.cc/en/guide/linux> as a basis for these instructions.
+> **NOTE 3:** I used the Linux guide available at <https://www.arduino.cc/en/guide/linux> as a basis for these instructions.

-> **NOTE 3:** This post assumes you have the Crostini VM enabled on your device.
+> **NOTE 4:** This post assumes you have the Crostini VM enabled on your device.
 If not, visit *Settings* / *Enable Linux beta*.

 Before I share the process, here's a video showing the Arduino IDE uploading code from my Pixel Slate to an Arduino Uno.